 If you’re visiting Nassau from a cruise ship, pick one day from this itinerary, unless you have more time on shore.

 Most international flights arrive in Nassau Lynden Pindling International Airport.
 If staying at the Grand Hyatt at Baha Mar, there will be a seamless transfer waiting for you (and possibly a singing pirate.)
 If not, arrange transport to your hotel or vacation rental.

 Alternatively, if you’re wondering what to do in Nassau on your cruise, then focus on day two of this itinerary as that’s likely all you’ll have time for.
 Most cruises disembark onto Bay Street near the Straw market if that helps you to plan your route.

-- If you'd rather a pre-booked transfer, then you can book on your mobile with Get Your Guide and cancel up to 24 hours in advance.
-Here's the link to book your airport transfer in Nassau.
+- If you’d rather a pre-booked transfer, then you can book on your mobile with Get Your Guide here and cancel up to 24 hours in advance.

-If staying at Baha Mar, today's the today to soak up the faux-French beauty of Café Madeleine, with fresh croissants and hot coffee.
+If staying at Baha Mar, today’s the today to soak up the faux-French beauty of Café Madeleine, with fresh croissants and hot coffee for breakfast.

 I’ve given a rough overview of times but these clearly aren’t rigid.
 In the Caribbean, perhaps more than anywhere else in the world, it’s OK to go slow.